The Humbling (film): Production

-After reading and connecting with the book, Pacino decided to option the book, and he asked Barry Levinson to direct it.
+After reading and connecting with the Philip Roth book, Al Pacino decided to option the book and asked Barry Levinson to direct it.
 Levinson decided to make the movie as a dark comedy, noting, "If you want to talk about an older actor in decline, just to do it as some straight drama didn’t seem that intriguing to me", also citing that comedy "seemed to me inherent in the piece".
-Although both Pacino and Levinson have denied that the character of Simon is autobiographical to Pacino's life, Pacino noted that he related to the material, stating, "It's in, as they say, my wheelhouse".
+Although both Pacino and Levinson have denied that the character of Simon Axler is autobiographical to Pacino's life, Pacino noted that he related to the material, stating, "It's in, as they say, my wheelhouse".

 Although the film had ample funding in the beginning, the listed conditions became too much for Levinson, who rejected them and lost, by his estimate, "somewhere in the area of $6 million".
 Subsequently, it was decided to shoot the film incrementally, with several breaks to accommodate Pacino's schedule.
 This was a new experience for Levinson, although he welcomed the change of pace, as "it added to the clarity".

 On February 4, 2014, it was announced that Millennium Films had acquired the worldwide rights to the film.